 If you learn more about what RNs make, you will know about what to expect in earnings as an NICU nurse.
 The average pay for Registered Nurses in the US is around $73,550.
-A NICU Nurse will generally earn more than a RN of similar education and position due to the increased specialization of the job.
+A NICU Nurse will generally earn more than an RN of similar education and position due to the increased specialization of the job.

 Naturally, the amount you make should also be considered with other factors, such as the cost of living and the benefits you receive.
-Look at a health care institution’s offerings with respect to insurance and similar incentives.
+Look at a healthcare institution’s offerings with respect to insurance and similar incentives.
 You should also check about overtime pay.

 With that said, the top salaries for NICU nurses are featured in the states of California (which pays nurses around $100,000 per year), Hawaii (which pays $97,000 annually), Massachusetts (which offers $89,000 per year), and Oregon (which offers pay of around $87,000 per year).

 To work as an NICU nurse, you first need to obtain the needed training as an RN.
 You also have to obtain some experience in the nursing field.
 To become a Registered Nurse, you need to graduate from a nursing program that has been approved by your state’s nursing board.
 You should either obtain an associate’s degree or a bachelor’s degree from an accredited university.

 Once you complete the coursework, you will sit for the exam that will give you your certification and licensure.
 This exam is known as an NCLEX-RN.

 To work in the neonatal field, you also need to obtain at least two years of clinical experience.
 You need to obtain this experience before you take the certification exam for a neonatal specialist.
 To ensure that you can work as a NICU nurse, you should try to gain experience in the following units in a medical center or hospital: